qiaoen17/tp/docs/UserGuide.md

 Format: `addresponse INDEX m/MESSAGE_COUNT`

-* Edits response count of the student at the specified INDEX.
+* Edits response count of the student at the specified `INDEX`.
     * If `addresponse 1 m/7` is keyed in after `addresponse 1 m/2`, the response count for the first student in the student list will be 7 instead of 2.
-* `INDEX` refers to the index number shown in the displayed student list.
+* The `INDEX` refers to the index number shown in the displayed student list.
 * If `m\0000000000` is given as an input, 0s will not be truncated and response will be displayed as `response: 000000000`